Harnkal/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-To define a good strategy for filling missing values, find out where the missing values occour and try to find some pattern.
+To define a good strategy for filling missing values, find out where the missing values occur and try to find some pattern.

 ```r